Six General Nursing Career Options

 A telenurse must excel at listening and providing careful communication.
 Since a great deal of this position involves phone and video work, a registered nurse in this position must possess a clear voice, a great amount of confidence and the ability to work independently.

 As helpful and knowledgeable as telenurses are, they are not permitted to diagnose conditions.
 The primary focus of their role is to gather information so that they can guide a patient to the next steps.

 If any of these careers has sparked an interest in a nursing career, stop back for even more information on different careers in the nursing field.

 In the meantime, you can get started right now with one of two kits from The Apprentice Doctor.
 There’s no need to wait until you are in an official nursing program, or even in college.
 Either kit enables you to practice skills you’ll need in any nursing career.

 The Apprentice Doctor® Suturing Course and Kit is a resource that will teach you How to Suture Wounds in a short period of time.
 As a nurse, you’ll use this skill frequently, so why not get started now?
 The kit contains everything you need to get started.
 Take a look at the following video for a closer view of the contents of the kit.

 The Apprentice Doctor® Phlebotomy Course and Kit is another handy resource at your fingertips.
 This program teaches you how to confidently perform phlebotomy procedures.
 Drawing blood is a skill you may need as a nurse.
-And you have to be very good at it if you are to minimize any discomfort that could be experienced by a patient.
+And you have to be very good at it to minimize discomfort to the patient.
 If you want to start your education being a great nurse, why not begin phlebotomy training right away?
-Take a quick look at the following video to see all the items contained in the kit.
+Take a look at the following video to see all the items contained in the kit.